RGG Studio: Development of Yakuza / Like a Dragon and building a franchise

 Nagoshi says that the development team of the Like a Dragon series always needs to have a sense of challenge.
 For Yakuza 2, they first thought about having a two-year development cycle, but after discussion, it was thought that releasing and developing the game just one year later would be better to keep audiences attention, though it meant more work for them.
 For the first spin-off Ryū ga Gotoku Kenzan!, the team initially made fun of their goal of making the game for the new PlayStation 3 while also moving to a different setting.
 However, they managed to make it in just a year and a bit, and the staff felt refreshed.
 The team held seminars in Japan explaining how to develop an HD game in 10 months.

 While certain things have become routine, each game is still hard work for the team, but the fanbase keeps Nagoshi motivated.
 Nagoshi explains that the fast release schedule of one game per year with a massive amount of content is based on the team's desire to constantly keep delivering the fans with not just what they want, but also to surprise them.

 The release of Yakuza 0 led to an increase in international recognition of the series.
 While previous localized installments did not always meet sales expectations, Yakuza 0, being a prequel, made it an easy jumping-in point for new fans as well as the localization expertise of recently merged Atlus USA, were factors in its success.
 This also led to the previous games getting remasters and remakes in the form of the two remakes Yakuza Kiwami and Yakuza Kiwami 2 and remasters of Yakuza 3, Yakuza 4 and Yakuza 5.
-Producer Daisuke Sato wanted to continue to do titles that are well accepted globally, not only limited to Japan and niche consumers.
+Producer Daisuke Sato wanted to continue to create games that were well accepted globally, not only limited to Japan and niche consumers.

 In October 2021, Sega announced that Nagoshi and Daisuke Sato were leaving the company after decades working in it.
 Due to this, series producer and writer Masayoshi Yokoyama would become the new studio head in place of Nagoshi who was in the position since the beginning.
 With the shift in leadership, the studio confirmed they were working on a sequel to Yakuza: Like a Dragon.

+During a 2025 seminar, lead programmer Yutaka Ito explained that RGG Studio considered splitting its team into two, or using outsourcing for the development of their remakes and remasters.
+However, this has not worked out due to quality issues.
+Instead a call was made that programmers work on multiple titles in parallel.